Best Way to Finance a Car in Australia

 Finance lease

 The main alternative to buying your business car is leasing it.
-A finance lease allows you to essentially rent the car for your business over a period of up to five years.
-At the end of the term, you’ll need to pay the residual, either by paying it in cash, refinancing it to extend the lease or selling the car.
+A finance lease allows you to essentially rent the car for your business over a period of up to five years, with up to 100% of your lease payment being tax-deductible.
+At the end of the term, you’ll need to cover the cost of the residual either by paying it in cash, refinancing it to extend the lease or selling the car.

 Operating lease

 Unlike finance leases, operating leases come without a residual.
 This means you’ll have to hand it back at the end of your term.
-Another area of difference is that on-road costs like insurance, servicing and registration are often bundled into the lease payments, which isn’t usually the case for finance leases.
-This results in operating lease payments typically being higher.
+Another area of difference is that on-road costs like insurance, servicing and registration are typically bundled into the lease payments, which isn’t usually the case for finance leases.
+This results in operating lease payments being higher in most cases.

 So, what’s the best way to finance my car?